 - Decide on disciplinary responses, if warranted, and document all steps of investigation.

-- Contact the appropriate government agency if a potential crime has been committed or if a student has been subject to abuse or neglect.
+- Contact the appropriate government or state agency if a potential crime has been committed or if a student has been subject to abuse, neglect, harassment, hazing, misconduct or bullying.

-- Notify key faculty members to offer support for any persons who are the target of bullying or harassment, or for anyone involved in an incident of bullying or harassment in any way.
+- Notify key faculty members to offer support for any persons who are the target of harassment, misconduct or bullying or for anyone involved in an incident of harassment, misconduct or bullying in any way.

-Cushing Academy views discipline as a system of guiding students toward growth.
-While the Student Life Office generally operates as the point of referral for inquiries into disciplinary matters, both individual faculty members and grade deans are vested with authority to impose consequences and penalties.
-Most offenses will be handled at the level of teacher, dorm head, and/or grade dean.
-Others may require the intervention of the Student Life Office.
-In all disciplinary matters, the Headmaster shall have the ultimate decision-making authority.
+DISCIPLINARY PROCESS: Cushing Academy views its discipline process and responses as a guide to educate students, individuals and the community to growth.
+While the Office of Student Affairs generally operates as the point of referral for inquiries into disciplinary matters, individual faculty members have the ability to hold students accountable for their actions and behaviors.
+Most offenses will be handled at the level of teacher and dorm head though the accountability system.
+Others may require the intervention of the Office of Student Affairs.
+In all disciplinary matters, the Head of School shall have the ultimate decision-making authority.

 - Loss of privileges